 How can you reduce your risk of these life-altering injuries?
 Exercise can help.

-Certain types of exercise may strengthen muscles and bones, while other types of exercises are designed to improve your balance — which can help prevent falls.
+Certain types of exercise strengthen muscles and bones, while other types are designed to improve your balance — which can help prevent falls.

 - Increase your muscle strength